szx0112/Co-optimalCoveragePathPlanner/README.md

 # TO DO
-This repository is still under development, the following fucntions are not included.
+This repository is still under development.
+The following fucntions are not included in the current update.
 1. OBBTree
 2. RRT
 3. Quality evaluation